 Faculty and Staff Requests for Reasonable Accommodations under the D.C.
 Protecting Pregnant Workers Fairness Act

-EEOA is responsible for administering and coordinating the university's compliance with the D.C.
-Protecting Pregnant Workers Fairness Act (PPW).
+EEOA is responsible for administering and coordinating the university's compliance with the District of Columbia’s Protecting Pregnant Workers Fairness Act (PPWFA).
 This act requires District of Columbia employers to provide reasonable accommodations for employees whose ability to perform job duties is limited because of pregnancy, childbirth, breastfeeding, or a related medical condition.

-All D.C. based GW employees, both faculty and staff, may contact EEOA to request the form needed to apply for a reasonable accommodation under D.C.'s PPW by email at [email protected], by phone at 202-994-9656, or by fax at 202-994-9658.
-Once the employee returns the completed request form, EEOA will then determine whether the employee qualifies for an accommodation under D.C.'s PPW and work with the department and the employee to identify any reasonable accommodations.
+GW employees, both faculty and staff, may contact EEOA to request forms needed to apply for workplace accommodations under the PPWFA.
+Once the employee returns the completed request form to [email protected], EEOA will then determine whether the employee qualifies for an accommodation under the PPWFA.
+EEOA will then work with the department and the employee to identify workplace accommodati

 Staff Requests for Religious Accommodations